redox-os/website/content/news/nlnet-cap-nsmgr-cwd.md

 However, this may change as we implement more sandboxing features.

 ## Conclusion
-By reimplementing these features using capabilities, we made the kernel simpler by moving complex scheme and namespace management out of it.
-At the same time, we gained a means to support more sandboxing features using the CWD fd.
+By reimplementing these features using capabilities, we made the kernel simpler by moving complex scheme and namespace management out of it which improved security and stability by reducing the attack surface and possible bugs.
+At the same time, we gained a means to support more sandboxing features using the CWD file descriptor.
 This project leads the way for future sandboxing support in Redox OS.
 As the OS continues to move toward capability-based security, it will be able to provide more modern security features.